hiphapa/blogs.snap-ci.com/_posts/2013-10-01-scala-play-build-on-snap-ci.md

 categories: java scala play deployments
 ---

+> Update: 20th Oct, 2014
+>
+> Snap now has improved support for Scala. `sbt` is available as a binary on the build machine.
+You can start using sbt on Snap without having to create an sbt executable in your source repository.
+You may rad more about it on our [documentation site](http://docs.snap-ci.com/the-ci-environment/languages/scala/).

 Typically, we do not claim to offer first class support for a language/framework on Snap unless we provide some basic heuristics to help users set up their builds.
 Based on this defintion, Snap currently supports Ruby, Rails & Java builds.
 However, Snap can run builds for any JVM based language.
 In this post, I will talk about how to set up a build for simple Scala/Play project.

 If you have your own project on GitHub you can use that.
 You would need to add sbt-laucher to your project if not present and a script to invoke it.
 This might look something like